Android Central Verdict

 Finally, we have to talk about the price.
 Again, I get it; it makes sense (Sense?) why Fitbit priced the Luxe where it did.
 It features premium materials, a gorgeous screen, and it's throwing in half a year of its premium subscription service.
 However, if you just want a basic fitness tracker that is well made, you can get that for a lot less — even ones with a color screen, as we'll see in the next section.

 Given the fashion-forward focus of the Luxe, it can be a little tricky finding the right analog to this designer digital device.
-There are plenty of lower-cost fitness trackers that have similar sensors, size, and color screens.
+There are plenty of lower-cost fitness trackers that have similar sensors, sizes, and color screens.
 I'm specifically thinking of bands like the Xiaomi Mi Band 6 or the Samsung Galaxy Fit 2.
-What those bands offer in terms of a lower cost of entry, they lose compared to the Luxe's build quality and style.
+Unfortunately, what those bands offer in terms of a lower cost of entry, they lose compared to the Luxe's build quality and style.

 The best alternatives from a fashion perspective would have to be the Garmin Lilly, or perhaps the 40mm Apple Watch SE or Series 6.
 Both smartwatches can go toe-to-toe with the Luxe in terms of looks, but both are significantly pricier (and the Apple Watches only work with iPhones).